Instructors Training Program

 We differ in two major areas; technique and pricing.

 Lets' look at technique first.
 If we were to design, say, a 180 hour program, it would include a certain number of hours for judo throws and rolls, Muay Thai low kicks, knee kicks and elbow strikes, karate hand strikes, and submission grappling.
 Now say Sean comes from a grappling background.
 I will show him how IKI Krav grappling differs from Brazilian jujitsu, I will show him how we adapted the techniques for the street and how we incorporated the use of guns and knives.
 It will not take him very long to grasp these subtle but important differences.
-We are talking a few hours at most and then he can train with this with his training partners.
+We are talking a few hours at most and then he can train with his training partners.
 He will not need a long, time consuming and costly “certification program” in this area.

 Similarly, if Joe has a Hapkido or Aikido background he will quickly appreciate the street applications of those movements.
 If someone is a certified Muay Thai instructor I need not spend time teaching and testing him on kicks.
 I need to observe him once, that’s it.

 If someone wants to come to Israel or fly me over to their school for a long term program, as some do, we can certainly add up the hours, and the dollars, quite easily.
 But what if that is not an option?

 Many of our instructors come to IKI with a strong martial arts background.
 Many hold ranks of 6th dan or higher, some hold 10th dans.
 Do I really need to teach them every aspect of martial arts?

 When I test students in Israel for black belt in Mixed Martial Arts, we do the full 40 minutes of full contact fighting, but is this necessary for all our IKI members?